hilbix/oath-auth/README.md

 ## FAQ

+Name?

+- I formerly called this `google-auth`, which certainly is a better name.
+- But then I realized that I am probably not allowed to use Google's name, even if it is an addon on theirs.
+- Also in future, this here might become independent of Google's solution (see the upgrade warning on the intro).
+- And before you ask:
+  - Google did not request this name change nor contacted me because of this.
+  - I did not rewrite history, so in the previous commits there still is the old name used.
+  - Some other branches might carry this error, too, until I update them.

 Why does `sshlogin.sh` print the current time (in ISO format)?

 - It is important that both sides, this is the server and your handy, agree to the same time.